bajor/intro-to-programming-processing-js/README.md

 - Both exercises could be done in the same scirpt.
 - [ ] When done create PR.

+Ex 3
+- [x] Use if and if else to create sketch.

 ---

 #### LESSON 5